thinking-with-computers/ludus-spec/README.md

 Best practice is to use `else` or `_` for default cases in both `cond` and `match`, since they behave similarly in all conditional forms.
 If you use a literal truthy value to form your default clause in `cond`, that is substantially different behaviour than using a literal value in `match` (which will only match on equality).

 ###### Unresolved design decisions
 * _Unused bound names?_ Do we want to raise an error for unused bound names in the right-hand expression of a `match` clause?
 A name will always match, and so swallow any clauses below it.
-Probably binding a name without using it is unintended. _Temporary answer: errors on unused bound names._
+Probably binding a name without using it is unintended. _Temporary answer: warnings (maybe) on unused bound names._
     - _Descriptive placeholders?_ You can use a placeholder in multiple places in a pattern, but they all look equivalent.
 Do we want to allow `_foo` names, which aren't bound but _do_ offer the possibility of a descriptive name. _Temporary answer: yes descriptive placeholders._
 * _Unreachable clauses?_ Do we want to raise an error for unreachable clauses, as the last clause above?
-Again, probably it's unintentional to write unreachable code. _Temporary answer: errors on definitely unreachable clauses._ That said, this is the stupid version of this: we don't do exhaustiveness checking, so you'll only get an error after a clause that always matches.
+Again, probably it's unintentional to write unreachable code. _Temporary answer: errors on definitely unreachable clauses._ That said, this is the stupid version of this: we don't do exhaustiveness checking, so you'll only get an error after a clause that always matches (e.g., `_` or `else`).
 * _`with`?_ The `with` here is actually not necessary.
-It gives the syntax some breathing room.
+It gives the syntax some ventilation.
 But in particular, the idea is that we'd like to distinguish between a normal expression block and a set of pattern-matching clauses.
 So putting `with` before a block could in principle always mean it's pattern-matching.
 That means we'd want, for consistency's sake, to have `with` in function definitions with multiple clauses, as well as `loop` and `gen` forms. `cond` is... its own thing.
 I reckon consistency isn't actually in reach. _Temporary answer: none; keep working on our intuitions._ One possible solution that runs the consistency the other way: use `do` for expression blocks.
 But that's gonna feel cluttered...

 #### Functions
 Ludus is a deeply functional language.
 Functions are first-class values.
 They also have a few different syntaxes.
 All are introduced with the reserved word, `fn`.
 Functions have a deep affinity with `match`, using an identical clause syntax, with one additional restriction: the left-hand side _must_ be a tuple pattern.